oobabooga/text-generation-webui/README.md

 ### Updating the requirements

-From time to time, the `requirements*.txt` changes.
+From time to time, the `requirements*.txt` change.
 To update, use these commands:

 ```
 conda activate textgen